-In the condensed matter systems, the SOC is an intrinsic property and can not be tuned~\cite{qi_11}.
-In contrast, it is possible to vary the strength of the synthetic SOC in ultracold atoms by tuning the Raman coupling between pseudospin states and thereby different phase transitions can be explored~\cite{lin_11,li_16,li_17}.
-The experiments consider an equal mixture of Rashba and Dreselhaus SOC, however, there are proposed experimental schemes to realize pure Rashba SOC in ultracold quantum gases~\cite{galitski_13}.
-The system undergo two successive magnetic phase transitions as the strength SOC is increased.
-First, transition from the stripe phase to the magnetized plane-wave phase.
-And second, for Raman coupling of the order of the recoil energy, it transforms to non-magnetic zero-momentum superfluid state~\cite{ji_14}.
-Furthermore, a two-dimensional (2D) SOC exhibits inversion and the $C_4$ symmetries, thus opening new avenues to study topological band structures and quantum effects.
-This interaction-driven quantum phase transition and topological region of such system are explored in a recent experiment~\cite{sun_18}.
-The experimental advances have lead to several theoretical studies.
-The magnetic ordering such as spin spiral ordering~\cite{cai_12}, vortex and Skyrmion crystal~\cite{cole_12}, and ferromagnetic and antiferromagnetic phases~\cite{gong_15} have been studied.
-The effects of the strength and the symmetry of SOC on the ground-state~\cite{bolukbasi_14}, crystal momentum distributions~\cite{yamamoto_17} and SOC driven Mott insulator (MI) to superfluid (SF) phase transition~\cite{yan_17} have been investigated.
-The strong Rashba SOC destroys the insulating domain and generates finite momentum and stripe ordered SFs~\cite{grass_11,mandal_12,cole_12}.
+In condensed matter systems, the SOC is an intrinsic property and can not be tuned~\cite{qi_11}.
+In contrast, it is possible to vary the strength of synthetic SOC in ultracold atoms by tuning the Raman coupling between pseudospin states and thereby different phase transitions can be explored~\cite{lin_11,li_16,li_17}.
+These experiments consider an equal-strength mixture of Rashba and Dresselhaus SOC.
+However, the experimental schemes to realize pure Rashba SOC in ultracold quantum gases have also been proposed~\cite{galitski_13}.
+A spin orbit-coupled pseudospin-$1/2$ Bose gas undergoes two successive magnetic phase transitions as the strength of Raman coupling is increased.
+First transition is from a stripe to a magnetized plane-wave phase, and second is from the magnetized plane-wave to a non-magnetic zero-momentum superfluid state for the Raman coupling of the order of the recoil energy~\cite{ji_14}.
+Furthermore, a two-dimensional (2D) SOC exhibits inversion and $C_4$ symmetries, thus opening new avenues to study topological band structures and quantum effects.
+The interaction-driven quantum phase transition and topological region of such a 2D system are explored in a recent experiment~\cite{sun_18}.
+These experimental advances have led to several theoretical studies.
+The magnetic ordering such as spin-spiral ordering~\cite{cai_12}, vortex and Skyrmion crystal~\cite{cole_12}, and ferromagnetic and antiferromagnetic phases~\cite{gong_15} have been examined.
+The effects of strength and symmetry of SOC on the ground-state~\cite{bolukbasi_14}, crystal momentum distributions~\cite{yamamoto_17}, and SOC-driven Mott insulator (MI) to superfluid (SF) phase transition~\cite{yan_17} have also been investigated.
+The strong Rashba SOC destroys insulating domain and generates finite-momentum and stripe ordered superfluids~\cite{grass_11,mandal_12,cole_12}.
 The SOC-driven twisted superfluid states of binary spin mixtures in hexagonal optical lattice are also observed in quantum gas experiment~\cite{soltan_12}.
-The introduction of optical lattice potential breaks the Galilean invariance~\cite{hamner_15} and enhances the contrast, life-time, and parameter regime of stripe superfluid state~\cite{bersano_19}.
+The introduction of optical lattice potential breaks the Galilean invariance~\cite{hamner_15} and enhances the contrast, life-time, and parameter regime of the stripe superfluid state~\cite{bersano_19}.
 Inspite of several studies, the parameter regions of the superfluid states in spin-orbit coupled Bose-Hubbard model and the effects of thermal fluctuations on the transition between finite-momentum superfluids have not been investigated.
-At finite temperature the melting of stripe SF phase leads to wide range of stripe normal-fluid (NF) phase~\cite{hickey_14}.
-More recently it has been shown that the SOC leads to the lowering of the critical temperature for the superfluid to NF transition, and reduces the coherence and spatial orders of the magnetic textures~\cite{dutta_19}.
+At finite temperatures, the melting of stripe superfluid phase leads to a wide domain of stripe normal-fluid (NF) phase~\cite{hickey_14}.
+More recently, it has been shown that the SOC leads to the lowering of the critical temperature for the superfluid to NF phase transition, and reduces the coherence and spatial orders of magnetic textures~\cite{dutta_19}.